-- (1) The options are exercisable immediately, in whole or in part, conditioned upon the NEO entering into a restricted stock purchase agreement with respect to any unvested shares.
-The shares subject to the options vest and/or are released from the company's repurchase option, as to $1/48^{th}$ of the shares subject to such option on each monthly anniversary of the vesting commencement date, such that all shares will be vested on the fourth anniversary of the vesting commencement date, subject to the holder continuing to provide services to the company through such vesting date. - (2) The options are exercisable immediately, in whole or in part, conditioned upon the NEO entering into a restricted stock purchase agreement with respect to any unvested shares.
-The shares subject to the options vest and/or are released from the company's repurchase option, as to 1/4th of the shares subject to the option on the first anniversary of the vesting commencement date, and thereafter as to 1/48th of the shares subject to such option on each monthly anniversary of the vesting commencement date, such that all shares subject to the option will be vested on the four year anniversary of the vesting commencement date, subject to the holder continuing to provide services to us through such vesting date.
+- (1) The options are exercisable immediately, in whole or in part, conditioned upon the holder entering into a restricted stock purchase agreement with respect to any unvested shares.
+The shares subject to the options vest and/or are released from our repurchase option, as to 1/48th of the shares subject to such option on each monthly anniversary of the vesting commencement date, such that all shares will be vested on the fourth anniversary of the vesting commencement date, subject to the holder continuing to provide services to us through such vesting date. - (2) The shares are held pursuant to early exercised options and are released from our repurchase option as to 1/48th of the shares subject to such option on each monthly anniversary of the vesting commencement date, such that all shares will be vested on the fourth anniversary of the vesting commencement date, subject to the holder continuing to provide services to us through such vesting date. - (3) The shares are held pursuant to early exercised options and are released from our repurchase option as to 1/4th of the shares subject to the option on the first anniversary of the vesting commencement date, and thereafter as to 1/48th of the shares subject to such option on each monthly anniversary of the vesting commencement date, such that all shares will be vested on the four year anniversary of the vesting commencement date, subject to the holder continuing to provide services to us through such vesting date. - (4) Because our common stock was not traded on a public market on December 31, 2013, the market value has been determined based on a per-share common stock value of \$9.54, which was the per share value of our common stock as of December 31, 2013 as determined by our board of directors.